wardetu/landmark/README.md

-# Landmark
+# Landmark Explanation
-*Landmark* is an Entity Matching specific explanation framework based on LIME.
+*Landmark Explanation* is an Entity Matching specific explanation framework based on LIME.

 The state of the art approaches for performing Entity Matching (EM) rely on machine & deep learning models for inferring pairs of matching / non-matching entities.